Nice to meet you.

 Once you have decided on a strategy to follow and tactics to implement, put them to good use.
 Use the internal communication strategies and their coordinating tactics to share information amongst the people in your business.
 If your strategies and tactics are chosen carefully, this should go off without a hitch.

-Each piece of internal communication acts as a form of internal marketingMake sure your messages reflect not only the plan, but company culture as well.
+Each piece of internal communication acts as a form of internal marketingMake sure your messages reflect not only the plan but also the company culture.

 6. Evaluate plan